Rose Gray

-Rosie May Hudson-Edmonds (born 31 December 1996), known professionally as Rose Gray, is an English singer and songwriter.
+Rosie May Hudson-Edmonds (born 31 December 1995), known professionally as Rose Gray, is an English singer–songwriter.
 She began releasing music in 2019, releasing numerous singles and a mixtape, Dancing, Drinking, Talking, Thinking (2021), before being signed to PIAS Recordings.
 With PIAS, Gray has released two extended plays, Syncronicity (2022) and Higher Than the Sun (2023), and her debut album, Louder, Please (2025).

-Life and career
+In 2026, she was nominated for the Critics' Choice award at the Brit Awards.

+Early and personal life

 Rosie May Hudson-Edmonds was born on 31 December 1996 in a paddling pool in her parents' flat in Muswell Hill, in the London Borough of Haringey.
 Gray has stated that her love for music was inspired by her mother and stepfather, who are both actors.
 As a child, her stepfather encouraged her to work on music with him.

+Whilst in secondary school, she began dating actor Harris Dickinson.
+Two of Gray's music videos, for her songs "Blue" and "Afraid of Nothing," were directed by Dickinson.
+The couple got married on 13 May 2026 in a civil ceremony at Islington Town Hall.

+Career

+2010–2023: Early career

-Aged 14, she reached the final of Open Mic UK 2010.
+Aged 14, Gray reached the final of Open Mic UK 2010.
 She then signed to a record label and wrote over 100 songs for them.
 However, she decided she wanted to leave, but was unable to keep any of her original music.
 Gray then became immersed in London's nightlife and briefly worked on the door at Fabric.
 After a brief period of not making music, Gray began slowly releasing singles and writing for other artists.
 She released "Good Life", her debut single, in 2019.

 After numerous single releases, in 2021, Gray released her debut mixtape, Dancing, Drinking, Talking, Thinking.
 DIY praised Gray for the project and billed her as "a name to watch".
 A year later, after being signed to PIAS Recordings, she released an extended play (EP), Synchronicity (2022), followed by another EP, Higher Than the Sun (2023).
 In 2023, she released the single "Happiness", as well as collaborating with French DJ Kungs on "Afraid of Nothing".
 She was also one of 11 selected female singers to feature on "Call Me a Lioness", a song recorded in support of the England women's national football team at the FIFA Women's World Cup.